-Computer Science-(optional) A flex unit of an approved Computer Science may replace the 4th math requirement or the 3rd science requirement.
+\Computer Science-(optional) A flex unit of an approved Computer Science may replace the 4th math requirement or the 3rd science requirement.
 Two distinct units of the approved computer science courses may replace the 4th math requirement and the 3rd science requirement.
-If the 4th math requirement and the 3rd science requirement, any of the computer science courses may be used for career focus credit.
+If the 4th math requirement and the 3rd science requirement have been met through other coursework, any of the computer science courses may be used for career focus credit.